hansanhha/java-atelier/gradle/concepts/plugins advanced.md

 The java plugin initialises project as a java project

 It also adds several dependency configuration, which we can declare dependencies against to control the generation of the classpath

+## Java plugin task graph

+build
+- assemble
+    - **jar**
+        - classes
+            - **compileJava**
+            - **processResources**
+- check
+    - **test**
+        - classes
+            - **compileJava**
+            - **processResources**
+        - testClasses
+            - compileTestJava
+                - testClasses
+                    - **compileJava**
+                    - **processResources**
+            - **processTestResources**

+Tasks that bolded are task which actually perform an action when they run

+The rest of tasks are operate as aggregate tasks

+important tasks:

+**Assemble task**
+- aggregate task that compileJava, processResources, jar task are depends on this task
+- thus then you run this task, it will run all of those tasks sequentially and build a jar file
+- assemble and jar task almost the same in that assembling a project without running testing it

+**Test task**
+- it's ensures to run tasks which classes, compileJava, processResources tasks
+- besides it also run testClasses, compileTestJava, processTestResources tasks
+- that's ensures that both the main code and test code are built, before running the tests themselves
+- test task has dependency on check task
+- check and test task almost the same in that testing your code without assembling it

+**Build task**
+- top level task of the task graph
+- does both assemble and check tasks

+if you run the tests without creating the jar file? -> run the `check` task

+if you need to build your project, include creating jar file, without testing your changes? -> run the `assemble` task

 ### Compile classes - compileJava